• Skip to primary navigation

 Best used raw: With a flavor and texture somewhere between daikon radish and jícama, simply slice and use watermelon radishes raw for best results.

-But also good roasted: One exception, like all roots, they’re really nice when roasted.
+Also good roasted: One exception, like all roots, they’re really nice when roasted.
 Here are recipes for simple Roasted Watermelon Radishes and Roasted Watermelon Radishes with Herbed Tahini Sauce.

 Watermelon radish slices